arXiv/arxiv-docs/source/brand/colors.md

 **Access Lime:** This retro color harkens back to arXiv's smileybones favicon from the 90s.
 It is used sparingly and in more casual communications.
 It also used for code blocks and code highlighting.

 **A note about Cornell Red:** *In web interfaces red signals errors.
 It’s also a color that causes visibility issues for those with color blindness.
 Therefore red should rarely be used as a text color on the web.
 However Cornell Red makes a bold statement, further connects us to Cornell University’s brand, and is a powerful stylistic element when used appropriately.
-Please visit the ‘Web Element Patterns’ section of this guide for examples of it’s use.*
+Please visit the ‘Web Element Patterns’ section of this guide for examples of its use.*

 | Use                | Light Theme        | Dark Theme          |
 | ------------------ | ------------------ | ------------------- |